|

 Anthony Hunt

-Influential structural engineer with a passion for industrial design.
-His view of structures as a series of batch-produced components led him to enable a generation of British architects realise their High-Tech dreams.
+Hunt's view of structures as a series of batch-produced components helped a generation of architects realise their High-Tech dreams.

 born 22nd June 1932, Streatham Hill, London